IELTS: Who Should do and Who Shouldn’t

 Willing to Study

 Like all other exams, IELTS requires your time and determination.
 It’s commonly seen that most students lose interest in IELTS after a while of their course commencement.
-Most complain about the nature of the IELTS module and find it boring to do after a few weeks.
+Most complain about the nature of the module and find it boring to do after a few weeks.
 That’s understandable.
 Humans are designed to get bored easily.
-IELTS is boring if you do the same thing repeatedly without allowing creativity in your daily routine and without working on your strategies.
+It is boring if you do the same thing repeatedly without allowing creativity in your daily routine and without working on your strategies.

 Instead of parroting the exam, do it systematically.
 A good teacher will never consider the old used-up technique (doing modules regularly until you are not fed up) to mint money.
 He/she works with the student and prepares the strategies for the desired results.

-Most students, especially those with poor English backgrounds, consider they will score well in the exam if they join an academy.
-It’s a good step, and a teacher is a must to understand the insights of this exam.
-But… if you are not willing to put in extra effort and not do self-study at home and evaluate your performance, then IELTS becomes a nightmare.
+Most students, especially those with poor English backgrounds, believe they will score well in the exam if they join an academy.
+This is a good step, but a teacher must understand this exam’s insights.

 Finding the right teacher and IELTS institute is the first step toward finding success in the IELTS exam.